l00sed/FCD-S22-62275/Carleigh_David/README.md

 ## Instructions for Use

-This project uses a _Grasshopper_ script&mdash; which is a file that contains the algorithm to generatively design our spaceframe.
-You must have Rhino X to open the `.3dm` file.
+This project uses a _Grasshopper_ script&mdash; which is a file that contains the algorithm to generatively design our spaceframe and placement of planels on facade.
+You must have Rhino 7 to open the `.3dm` file.

 **Dependencies**

 The _Grasshopper_ script uses:
   - Lunchbox
-  - Ladybug
-  - Pufferfish

 Install these dependencies and then open the `.gh` file in Rhino3D.